Impacts of stellar wind and supernovae on the star cluster formation: origins of extremely high N/O ratios and multiple stellar populations: RESULTS

 The cloud surface density for the massive and high-density star cluster formation is given as \citep{2021MNRAS.506.5512F, 2023MNRAS.524.1422F}

 where $\epsilon_{\rm ff} = \dot M/(M_{\rm cl}/t_{\rm ff})$, and $T_{\rm i}$ is temperature in H{\sc ii} regions.
+Here, we adopt the typical temperature of H{\sc ii} regions $T_{\rm i} = 3 \times 10^4~{\rm K}$ at $Z=10^{-2}~Z_{\odot}$ \citep{2020MNRAS.497.3830F, 2023arXiv231213339C}.
 In Fig.\ref{fig_mass_gima}, the dashed orange represents the condition of Eq.\eqref{eq:sigma_thr}.
 When clouds satisfy these conditions, the ejected material from stellar wind accumulates in the star cluster and is recycled for the subsequent star formation.
 In the diffuse cloud model with $(M_{\rm cl}, R_{\rm cl})=(10^7~M_{\odot}, 89~{\rm pc})$, the photoionization feedback efficiently disrupts the cloud, leading to escape of the ejected material.

 In the models with $\alpha_{\rm vir} = 2$, the initial turbulent motions decay, and the star formation mainly occurs after the elapsed times $t \sim 1-2~t_{\rm ff}$ via the collapse of the gas clump gravitationally.
 In cases with lower virial parameters, star formation proceeds more quickly because the turbulent portion cannot hinder the collapse of the gas.
 Here, we additionally simulate the models with $(M_{\rm cl}, R_{\rm cl}) = (10^8~M_{\odot}, 200~{\rm pc})$, adopting the virial paramaters as $\alpha_{\rm vir} = 1$ and $0.5$.
 The star formation rate rapidly increases at $t \sim 1-1.5 ~t_{\rm ff}$, and then the star formation is almost quenched at $t\sim 2 ~t_{\rm ff}$ in both cases.
 Also, rapid star formation induces effective conversion from gas to star.
 In the case with $\alpha_{\rm vir} = 0.5$, the SFE exceeds 0.8 finally.